eugenesvk/kbdHelix/content/modifew/index.md

   Later if you need to look up just a single icon/button you can use tooltips by hovering over a button or pressing <kbd>⇧</kbd><kbd>KEY</kbd>[^kbd_tooltip]
 - You can also load a page with just the cheat sheets using [these links](@/modifew/index.md#misc)
-- ☰ is a menu icon
+- ☰ is a menu icon, ⬩ beginning (⤞ to the next beginning), ❘ end (⭲ to the next end)

 <div id=buttons><span class="inline text">Change keyboard layout to:</span>
   <button class="btn" id=btn_qwerty    	type=button>QWERTY</button>